Follow These Three Steps to Name Your Business:

-Owners of formal business types like LLCs and Corporations sometimes choose to brand their businesses with a DBA.
+Owners of formal business types like LLCs and Corporations sometimes choose to create multiple brands or rebrand their businesses with a DBA.
 Most sole proprietors and general partnerships need to use a DBA to create a brand other than their surnames.

 Step 2: Follow The Naming Rules For Your Business Structure

-Choosing the best business structure for your new venture is an important step because different business structures have different naming rules.
+Choosing a business structure for your new venture is an important step because different business structures have different naming rules.

 Business structures can be formal or informal and are the way your business is set up, operated, and taxed.
 We cover the following business structure naming rules:

 - Common informal business structures